rkaunismaa/NLP4HTML/README.md

 ## Saturday, November 25, 2023

 Dammit.
 Selenium wasnt working so I upgraded the selenium environment to the latest version and now the behavior has changed.
-Also, I downloaded and installed the 119.0.6045.105 version of the chrome drive.
+Also, I downloaded and installed the 119.0.6045.105 version of the chrome driver.

 1) sudo mv chromedriver /usr/bin/chromedriver
 2) sudo chown root:root /usr/bin/chromedriver